CVI-SZU/wild-animal-detection/README.md

 # Introduction
-This is the AugGSBBC dataset after expanding the GSBBC dataset.
+This is the AugGSBBC dataset after expanding the GSBBC dataset.<br>
 Download: [AugGSBBC]()